jadebustos/ocp-science/hands-on-lab-script/amq-streams/README.md

 ## Create new topic

-Create a topic with a replication factor of 1 and 1 partition
+Create a topic with a replication factor of 1 and 1 partition:

 ```
 oc apply -f topic.yml -n rhte2019
 ```